Last update: 27.08.2019

 How long does the battery last?

-Mainly depending on the model, the weight of the rider, the average speed, and on the ground, the batteries last about 25 to 70km.
-The Anoa comes with the longest lasting battery.
+Mainly depending on the model, the weight of the rider, the average speed, and on the ground, the batteries lasts about 25 to 70km.
+The Anoa Xtreme comes with the longest lasting battery (about 70 km).
 Moreover, all our lithium batteries last at least 800 charging cycles, which equals the current international standard.

 How high are the electricity costs to recharge a skutis?

-We calculated that riding 100km with your skutis will just cost you on Bali about IDR 2.800,- for electricity, which equals USD 0,20.
-Petrol costs (excluding oil) for a small motorbike are about 17 times more in Indonesia (< IDR 48.000,-).
+We calculated that riding 100 km with an Anoa Ex+ skutis will just cost you on Bali about IDR 3.400,- for electricity, which equals USD 0,24.
+Petrol costs (excluding oil) for a small motorbike are about 20 times higher in Indonesia.

 In Singapore, electricity is more expensive, but still cheap compared to petrol.
 There you can ride one of our skutis for around 34 Singapore Dollar Cents for electricity per 100km.